Niger entry requirements for Bulgaria passport holders

 Frequently asked questions

 Yes.
-Niger requires proof of yellow fever vaccination for all travellers over 1 year old.
-You'll need to show your yellow card at immigration.
+Niger requires a valid yellow fever vaccination certificate for all travellers over 1 year old.
+Without it, you may be refused entry or forced to get vaccinated at the border (which is not ideal).

 Official sources